quimnuss/EcoDuet/README.md

 ### Immediate

-- [ ] Fix float overflow - forced 200 but they atill give birth
+- [ ] Add visual instructions to the Tutorial level on what to do
-- [ ] Actually write a help
+- [ ] Make a pig elder seed, a fox elder seed and a stag elder seed.

-- [ ] Let the player kill animals for now as a "debug"-ish tool to get the feel of the ecosystem dynamic
-- [ ] Empty start Fase
+- [ ] Show GLV parameters (at a GLV Menu)

 ### Fase 0 : Basics

 - [x] Game Over Logic and menu
 - [x] Make a help screen that opens with the key h
-- [ ] Actually write a help
+- [x] Actually write a help
 - [ ] Show GLV parameters (at help?)
-- [ ] Let the player kill animals for now as a "debug"-ish tool to get the feel of the ecosystem dynamic
+- [x] Let the player kill animals for now as a "debug"-ish tool to get the feel of the ecosystem dynamic
 - [x] Update the rates
+- [x] Fix missing rate cube / self-impact
+- [x] Fix float overflow - forced 200 but they still give birth -- it works correctly but spawner spawns max 1 per second

 ### Fase 1 : Sandbox